azizhanazizoglu/ReadingApp/docs/13_ts3_autofill_and_debugging.md

 # TS3: Form Autofill and Developer Debugging

 TS3 fills the current page’s form inside the in-app browser without using any LLM.
-It runs entirely in the Electron webview by injecting a small script that uses the TS2 mapping plus TS1 data.
+It runs primarily via a backend-generated injection script executed in the Electron webview (testable), or an in-page filler fallback.
+It uses the TS2 mapping plus TS1 data.

 ## What TS3 Does
 - Reads latest mapping from GET `/api/mapping` (produced by TS2)
 - Reads current state and TS1 data from GET `/api/state`
 - Resolves values for mapping keys from TS1 JSON (with synonyms) and, if needed, from raw free text (`rawresponse`) via regex
 - Injects a script into the Electron webview to fill inputs, selects, textareas, radios/checkboxes, and dates
-- Optionally simulates typing with keydown/keyup for masked/React-controlled inputs and visually highlights touched fields
+- Simulates typing with keydown/keyup for masked/React-controlled inputs and visually highlights touched fields
+- Commits values with Enter + blur to ensure persistence across navigation (controlled/masked inputs)
 - Optionally clicks mapped actions (e.g., Next/Devam)

 ## Data Resolution Pipeline